Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

 \subsection{Remarks on lower rotations}

-At large-enough rotation ($\Roe \lesssim l_f/(2L_z))$, we have shown that only condensate-wave interactions involving homochiral waves survive, and that these waves transfer all their energy to the condensate: rotation has turned sign-definite an otherwise sign-indefinite invariant, thereby fundamentally altering the energy distribution through scales \citep{biferale2012inverse, shavit2024sign}.
-However, at lower rotation, ($\Roe \gtrsim l_f/(2L_z)$) interactions are not limited to be homochiral, and waves of opposite helicity interact through the condensate (Fig.~\ref{fig:cond_rescaled}a).
+At large enough rotation ($\Roe \lesssim 0.1)$, we have shown that only condensate-wave interactions involving homochiral waves survive, and that these waves transfer all their energy to the condensate: rotation has turned sign-definite an otherwise sign-indefinite invariant, thereby fundamentally altering the energy distribution through scales \citep{biferale2012inverse, shavit2024sign}.
+However, at lower rotation, ($\Roe \gtrsim 0.1$) interactions are not limited to be homochiral, and waves of opposite helicity interact through the condensate (Fig.~\ref{fig:cond_rescaled}a).
 In this case, waves can also extract energy from the 2D flow.
-We dedicate a forthcoming publication to this higher-$Ro$ regime \citep{gome2025rotating}.
+We dedicate a forthcoming publication to this higher-$Ro$ regime \citep{gome2025helicity}, \resub{where we show that this helicity-sign mixing generates a finite flux of energy to small scales, which we evaluate analytically.}

 As the sustainment of 2D condensates in rotating 3D flows requires some homochiral wave-condensate interactions, it relies on the existence of inertial waves (or, more loosely, rotation-dominated modes) at the forcing scale.
-This is why the condensate is lost when $Ro \gtrsim 0.5$, above which the forcing scale is not constrained by rotation (see Fig.~\ref{fig1}).
+This is why the condensate is lost when $Ro \gtrsim 0.5$, above which the forcing scale is not constrained by rotation (see Fig.~\ref{fig1}(b)).